unix4fun/ic/README.md

 It's my first project in an inspiring and pragmatic new language : Go

 ## This Package
-* the AC pipe binary: 'ac'
+* the IC pipe/tool: 'ic'
 * client scripts (weechat)

 ## Goals